akb825/DeepSea/README.md

 This will download the submodules, tools, and pre-built libraries.
 After this point, you can run either `./update.sh -a` to update git and all dependencies or `./update.sh -m` to just update the dependencies.

-> **Note:** When building on Linux, the freetype, harfbuzz, and SDL libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
+> **Note:** When building on Linux, the freetype and harfbuzz libraries aren't installed with the pre-built library packages since they are installed on nearly all Linux systems already.
 The development packages for these libraries must be installed when building DeepSea.
-In the case of Ubuntu, the `libfreetype6-dev`, `libharfbuzz-dev`, and `libsdl2-dev` should be installed.
+In the case of Ubuntu, the `libfreetype6-dev` and `libharfbuzz-dev` should be installed.
 The `libgl1-mesa-dev` package is also required to compile the OpenGL backend.

 > **Note:** When updating on Windows, possible running `update.sh -a` will fail if the `update.sh` script was updated due to file locking.
 If this happens, run `git pull` manually before calling into the update script.

+> **Note:** When building on Mac, the Metal toolchain is required.
+It can be installed through Xcode or on the command-line with `xcodebuild -downloadComponent MetalToolchain`.

 # Platforms